techgrounds/techgrounds-JarBanf/04_AWS_1/08_ebs.md

 ![review permission](/04_AWS_1/images/08_ebs2-3-6.png)<br><br>

-7. <ins>The mount point is not automatically preserved after rebooting your instance.</ins>
+7. *The mount point is not automatically preserved after rebooting your instance.*

 **- Create a text file and write it to the mounted EBS volume.**